MissTeapot/LGBT-Wikis/github_wiki/TransSurgeriesWiki/ffs/usa.md

 * [YouTube Channel](https://www.youtube.com/channel/UCi4zOMDm0SnEHR_ENUrkT6w)
 * https://www.instagram.com/mardirossianfacialaesthetics/

-Florida Health (Government site(https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/, Practitioner Profile says he doesn't carry malpractice insurance.
-See the wiki [introduction].md)TransSurgeriesWiki/index#wiki_malpractice_insurance_in_the_usa for the implications of this.
+Florida Health (Government site), Practitioner Profile says he doesn't carry malpractice insurance.
+See the wiki [introduction](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/TransSurgeriesWiki/index#wiki_malpractice_insurance_in_the_usa.md) for the implications of this.

 * https://appsmqa.doh.state.fl.us/MQASearchServices/HealthcareProviders/Details?LicInd=114782&amp;ProCde=1501 - states *"* ***I have elected not to carry medical malpractice insurance*** *however, I agree to satisfy any adverse judgments up to the minimum amounts pursuant to s.
 458.320(5) (g)1, F. S. I understand that I must either post notice in a sign prominently displayed in my reception area or provide a written statement to any person to whom medical services are being provided that I have decided not to carry medical malpractice insurance.
 I understand that such a sign or notice must contain the wording specified in s.
 458.320(5) (g), F.S."*